Through positions in volunteerism and throughout my career, others have tested and trusted me with leadership opportunities.

 , you'll see my job summary describes not what I do, but why I do it.
 I'm very fortunate to head to work each day to a job I really enjoy, responsible for creating a marketing system and leading a top-notch team which aids individual franchise owners in fulfilling their dream of small business ownership.

 Since 2006, we've grown from approximately 250 locations to now over 820, through a combination of new store growth and acquisition of other companies.
-In that time, the Marketing Communications department has gone from marketing one brand (PostalAnnex+) to now overseeing the marketing of 8 brands.
+In that time, the Marketing department has gone from marketing one brand (PostalAnnex+) to now overseeing the marketing of 8 brands.

 Faith, Family, and Friends

 My faith, family, and friends are things I value most, that which makes me a better person to serve others.
 When Lindy and I married in 2000, I got a bonus: not only a beautiful bride but a bonus of two beautiful girls age 9 and 13 at the time, Jordanna and Carly.
 Up to that time, if there was anything good in me, it's because of my parents, Lew and Ellen Goble, who now live in Carlsbad and raised us three boys to show respect for our elders, always be mindful of others in need, and never stop learning.
+In 2020, they celebrated their 65th wedding anniversary!

 Where All This Fits for El Cajon